frebib/c-webserver/README.md

 * [x] Default error pages
 * [ ] Index pages

+### How to run the webserver
+Start by editing the configuration file, modifying servers as required.
+For SSL, ensure the certificate paths are correct.
+All paths are relative to the webserver binary.

+Ensure the config is readable from the working directory when the server starts.
+The certificates will be read upon the first connection to the server, so make sure to test it!

+Specify the config on the command line with the `-c` flag: `webserver -d -c <config-file>` (Adding `-d` for optional daemon mode, if not specified in the config)

 ### Dependencies
 The following libraries are required for this program to build and run: